PHSI-supplements/labs/HardwareKit/CowPi/README.md

 We decided to create a library for three reasons:
-- It allows us to provide some additional bootstrapping for students: they'll be able to work on polling logic using some of the funcitons in the library and then later replace those with functions that use memory-mapped I/O. Or they can start with memory-mapped I/O and then move on to the polling logic.
+- It allows us to provide some additional bootstrapping for students: they'll be able to work on polling logic using some of the functions in the library and then later replace those with functions that use memory-mapped I/O. Or they can start with memory-mapped I/O and then move on to the polling logic.
   Before they library, students had no choice but to start with memory-mapped